 Everyone has a friend in their group that can put it away more than anyone else.
 Maybe you’re that friend!
 For many men, in many cultures around the globe, a high tolerance for alcohol is associated with masculinity, pride, and competitiveness, things that we as men commonly struggle with.
 However, the dangers of binge drinking are clear and present.
-High tolerance for copious amounts of alcohol is not a good thing.
+High tolerance for copious amounts of alcohol is not a good thing, as it can lead to health issues and social problems.
+It’s important to recognize the signs of being a heavyweight drinker and seek help if needed.

 Dangers of Binge Drinking